Migration Guide

 routeRequest

-fields have been moved directly under the input
+The routeRequest fields have been moved directly under the input and input.vehicle.charging.

 input.routeRequest.amenities | -> | removed |